Croeso i Dosbarth Caerdydd

 Other homework will be sent home periodically, relating to the topic work being done.

-Homework can be done on paper on can be emailed directly to me on my class email – email@example.com
+Homework can be done on paper, via Seesaw, on HWB or can be emailed directly to me on my class email – firstname.lastname@example.org

 Could I please ask that you encourage your child to email their work themselves, using their HWB account, rather than your own personal ones, as this is a great way of improving their IT skills.

-Lastly, I would just like to say that my door is always open if you have and concerns or questions.
+Lastly, I would just like to say that my DOJO is open frequently if you have and concerns or questions.

 You can also contact me through the above email address.